massivedev0/massivedev0/README.md

 ```

 ## About

-JS/TS developer focused on the Massa ecosystem and crypto-native products.
+JS/TS developer focused on the Ethereum, Massa ecosystems and crypto-native products, and algo trading.

 ## Interests

 - JavaScript / TypeScript
 - MassaLabs ecosystem and on-chain tooling
 - Trading systems and market-making